 Hiya!
-We’re Tanja Hester, the author of the blog and the book Work Optional, and Mark Bunge, the accomplice, and we retired at the end of 2017 at the ages of 38 and 41.
+We’re Tanja Hester, the author of this blog and the book Work Optional, and Mark Bunge, the accomplice, and we retired at the end of 2017 at the ages of 38 and 41.
 Welcome to our home on the internet.

 What Is Our Next Life?

+I’ve been blogging here since early 2015, so more than six years now, chronicling our journey to early retirement and our evolution beyond that.
 This is a place where no one will judge you for not being a perfect frugal master — in fact, we used to be the worst spenders of them all.
 Instead, this is a place where we can all seek out balance together, finding the best way to plan for the awesomely kick-ass future of our dreams while wringing every drop out of today.

 Where we can talk about the financial side of early retirement, but not only that.
 Our Next Life goes deep into the feelings and philosophy, too, encouraging our community together to think differently and go beyond even the early retirement community’s unconventional conventional wisdom.

 Tanja (pronounced like “Tonya”) is the author of this blog and the award-winning book Work Optional: Retire Early the Non-Penny-Pinching Way, and was dubbed the “matriarch of the women’s FIRE movement” by the New York Times.
 In addition, she’s a longtime political communications strategist (the pre-retirement career), a community and environmental activist, an insatiable reader and audiophile, an obsessive searcher for the best gluten-free beers and baked goods, a one-time mathlete, and a former yoga and spinning teacher.
 To learn more about Tanja, including her public speaking, visit TanjaHester.com.